Hiking in Parnitha Mountain

 Parnitha Casino Cable Car

-When you get to the Casino parking, you can start hiking from there (Chouni Gorge begins right at the spot) or you can take the Cable Car all the way up.
+When you get to the Casino parking, you can start hiking from there (Chouni Gorge begins right at the spot) or you can take the Cable Car up.

 The short trip in the cable car to Parnitha mountain usually fills me with excitement and I simply love the dense forest that we fly over it.